Distance selling - fraudulent use of your payment card

 This blog started with honesty.
 No analysis of the significance of honesty would be complete without mentioning the banks and financial services.
 Mis-sold Payment Protection Insurance claims running at £12 billion over two years ago, the establishment of a pressure group called Bully Banks to represent businesses mis-sold complex interest rate hedging products (pay out to date £1.8 billion) and the manipulation of LIBOR are just a few examples where honesty was clearly absent.

-So, Mr Osborne, as you continue with your deliberations, think about rewarding honesty by penalising dishonesty
+So, Mr Hammond, as you continue with your deliberations, think about rewarding honesty by penalising dishonesty